SuperCelmar/mwpluv2/USER_FLOW_DOCUMENTATION.md

   - Checks message metadata for artifact references
   - Gets artifact data from artifact store
   - Renders cards after text generation completes
+  - Always instantiates both the map and document inline card variants for the final analysis message so Step 6 from `new_chat_process.md` is honored even if only one artifact was interacted with previously.

 ---